Rabbi Brian's

 - G’mar Chatimah (Tovah): A greeting for Yom Kippur (literally: A (good) final sealing) meaning, “May you be sealed in the Book of Life”

-- Try some of the above.
-Or don’t.
-Do what works for you.
+- Do what works for you.

 Happy Holidays.